mchatzi/mirrorr/README.md

 ## Uninstall

-1. Remove the directory you installed mirrorr in.
+Is a bit manual atm..

+1. Delete all your jobs
 1. Unregister mirrorr from startup.
 Run:
    1. ```systemctl disable mirrorr-web```
    1. ```rm /etc/systemd/system/mirrorr-web.service```
+1. Remove /opt/mirrorr

 ## Use

 * View jobs, option to enable/disable a job, option to auto-refreshing the page.
 'Running now' indication
 * Create/edit jobs with validations for all fields. ```Schedule``` expects the format used in systemd's timer's ```OnCalendar``` entries. ```Source``` and ```Dest``` must be absolute paths, and they are checked for existence when creating/updating a job.
 Newly created jobs are initially disabled.
-* Schedule timers in either system or user scope.
-Persistent=true by default.
-Type=oneshot by default
+* Schedule timers in user scope.
+Lingering services.
 * View and purge job logs.
 Auto log rotation built-in (10)
 * Configurable threshold (percentage of deleted files in source), that aborts the job if exceeded
 * Configurable [OpenObserve](https://openobserve.ai/) endpoint for receiving job reports